 When I do this myself at home, I usually aim for lots and lots of color.
-However, seeing how classy ‘all green’ can look, perhaps I should go for subtle hues at least ones, to get a calm oasis indoors.
+However, seeing how classy ‘all green’ can look, perhaps I should go for subtle hues to create a indoor calm oasis.

 So, over to Tammy.
 Let’s see how she put her natural arrangement together.